Museum of National Art of Catalonia

-The Theme of the National Museum of Art of Catalonia
+Theme of the Museum of National Art of Catalonia

-Museums have themes and for the National Art Museum of Catalonia or MNAC as it is often referred to, it is to demonstrate that Catalonia is great and unique in its culture and history and deserves to have its own voice in the world community.
+Museums have themes and for the Museum of National Art of Catalonia or MNAC as it is often referred to, it is to demonstrate that Catalonia is great and unique in its culture and history and deserves to have its own voice in the world community.

-Here's the Home of the National Art Museum of Catalonia: The Palau Nacional
+Home of the Museum of National Art of Catalonia: Palau Nacional

 The building itself, the Palau Nacional (National Palace), where the national Museum is housed, is a great chest-pounding statement of power and importance.
 Flanked by the Congress centre, there is little subtlety.
 Built to dominate the city in size and height, and also to display the symbols of Catalonia that spread out at its feet like crown jewels.

 The whole complex is more awe-inspiring than it is beautiful.
 It was built to impress not to share.
 It is almost Stalinesque in its naked fist power.
 The sum of Catalonia's National Museum of Art is a powerful statement of a unique culture developed over more than 2000 years..